Reuh/anselme/README.md

 Every line can also be followed with decorators, which are appended at the end of the line and affect its behaviour.

 * `~`: expression decorator.
 Same as an expression line, behaving as if this line was it sole child.
 Typically used to conditionally execute line.
+Does not affect following else-conditions.

 * `§`: paragraph decorator.
 Same as a paragraph line, behaving as if this line was it sole child.